rabanilab/UTR-Seq/README.md

 ### Prerequisites

-UTR-Seq was written and tested with Matlab R2018b.
+We developed and tested UTR-Seq with Matlab R2018b.
 Matlab can be obtained and installed from [Mathworks](https://www.mathworks.com/products/matlab.html).

 ### Installing